Liberal Arts And Science - Childhood Education Grades 1-6

 Pre-Admission Recommendations: HS or HSE Diploma, Interview, All Remedial Work Completed

-Students matriculated in the Childhood Education 1-6 (Teacher Education Transfer) program will complete a minimum of 60 credit hours in required courses.
+Students matriculated in the Childhood Education 1-6 (Teacher Education Transfer) program will complete a minimum of 61 credit hours in required courses.
 The listing of required courses for this program will vary to some degree due to the choice of subject area concentration selected and individual requirements of the four-year college students may wish to attend.
-Because of these factors, students must maintain contact with the department head for Teacher Preparation Programs and/or their adviser.
-To accomplish this objective, there will be a new student orientation each semester and at least one required contact per semester between the matriculated student and adviser to review the student's overall program performance and other issues to ensure successful completion of the program.
-Students will also receive appropriate written material to assist them in the transition through this program.
+Because of these factors, students must maintain contact with the Program Director for Teacher Preparation Programs and/or their advisor.
+To accomplish this objective, there will be a new student orientation each semester and at least one required contact per semester between the matriculated student and advisor to review the student’s overall program performance and other issues to ensure successful completion of the program.